prashantrana7721/ai-interview/Readme.md

 # AI-Interview – AI-Powered Interview Evaluator

-AInterview Is A Real-Time AI-Powered Interview Evaluation Platform Built Using Spring Boot , Docker , And FastAPI Microservices .
+AI-Interview Is A Real-Time AI-Powered Interview Evaluation Platform Built Using Spring Boot , Docker , And FastAPI Microservices .
 It Provides Semantic Scoring , Sentiment Detection And Transcribed Feedback To Help Recruiters Evaluate Candidates Fairly And Efficiently Via A Clean HTML Interface .

 ---